arthurbcoelho/arthurbcoelho/README.md

 ### Hi there 👋
 :brazil:
 - 🔭 I’m currently working as a software tester, my tests are mainly written using cypress.
-- 🌱 I’m currently learning JS, Django, Cypress and, by force, learning PHP (hahaha)
+- 🌱 I’m currently learning JS, Django, Cypress and PHP.
 - 👯 I’m looking to collaborate on any Python project

-I'm studying Python since 2020, my main goal is become a developer.
+I started my studies on 2019, firstly learning C++.
+My focus is Python and my main goal is become a Python developer.

 PT-BR